ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/offers/baukjen-stars-in-your-eyes-top.markdown

 banner-img: "baukjen-main_image.jpg"
 hero-header: "baukjen_offer"
 competition-description: "This season, the pentagonal symbol can be seen everywhere.
-We’ve incorporated it an everyday top, immediately giving it an elevated feel.
-By day, we’re pairing this with cargo pants and trainers, for the evening with denim and heels."
+We've incorporated it an everyday top, immediately giving it an elevated feel.
+By day, we're pairing this with cargo pants and trainers, for the evening with denim and heels."
 hero-subheader: ""

 title: "Stars in our eyes with this Baukjen top!"